 Everywhere you turn these days, “the cloud” is being talked about.
 It's a hot topic, and as technologies continue to evolve at a rapid pace, the scope of the cloud continues to expand.

-Everywhere you turn these days “the cloud” is being talked about.
-This ambiguous term seems to encompass almost everything about us.
+Yes, this ambiguous term seems to encompass almost everything about us.
 While “the cloud” is just a metaphor for the internet, cloud computing is what people are really talking about these days.
-It provides better data storage, data security, flexibility, increased collaboration between employees, and changes the workflow of small businesses and large enterprises to help them make better decisions while decreasing costs.
+It provides better data storage, data security, flexibility, improved organizational visibility, smoother processes, extra data intelligence, increased collaboration between employees, and changes the workflow of small businesses and large enterprises to help them make better decisions while decreasing expenses.

-Considering all the potential and development cloud computing has undergone in recent years, there are also many challenges businesses are facing.
-In this article, we have gathered 10 most prominent challenges of cloud computing that will deliver new insights and aspects in the cloud market.
-But first, let’s start with a simple explanation of the general characteristics and basic definitions.
+Considering all the potential and development cloud computing has undergone in recent years, there are also many roadblocks businesses are facing.
+In this article, we have gathered the 13 most prominent challenges of cloud computing that will deliver fresh perspectives related to the market.

 What Is Cloud Computing?